OCA/account-invoicing/account_invoice_triple_discount/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module allows to have three successive discounts on each invoice line.

+If the module `account_invoice_fixed_discount` is installed and a fixed discount is set, it will take priority over anything set in the triple discount fields.

 **Table of contents**